intel/gbs/docs/GBS.rst

 Configuration files used by GBS
 -------------------------------
-GBS will search the configuration file (.gbs.conf) from the folders below.
-If there are multiple configuration files found, gbs will load the files in this order:
+GBS will search for configuration files (.gbs.conf) within the folders below.
+If GBS finds multiple configuration files, it will load them in this order:

-- ``/etc/gbs.conf``         # for the global configuration, which exists in the package, not suggest to change
+- ``/etc/gbs.conf``         # for a global configuration, which exists in the package and which we suggest you don't change
-- ``~/.gbs.conf``           # for user specific configuration
+- ``~/.gbs.conf``           # for a user-specific configuration
-- ``$PWD/.gbs.conf``        # for project/directory specific configuration
+- ``$PWD/.gbs.conf``        # for a project/directory specific configuration

-Configuration values in a later file will override the values in previous one.
+Configuration values in a later file will override the values set in the previous ones.

 There is a global parameter `-c(--conf)` to specify the config file.
 If this option is used, GBS will load this config file and drop other config files in the default paths.

-If GBS can't find any config file, it will generate a config file into ~/.gbs.conf.
+If GBS can't find any config files, it will generate a config file into ~/.gbs.conf.

 Profile oriented style of configuration
 ---------------------------------------
 A profile can contain many items for GBS build and remote build.
-There could be many profiles in one config file, such as one for Mobile, one for IVI, and so on.
+There can be many profiles in one config file, such as one for Mobile, one for IVI, and so on.

-Default profile is defined in [general] section.
-If profile changed, all behaviors of GBS may be changed.
+The default profile is defined in the [general] section.
+If you change the profile, all GBS behaviors could change.

 The mandatory rules for the section names are: